Hezekiah-Elisha/rentalhub_node_backend/README.md

 ```

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the Apache 2.0 license.

 ## Contributions
 This project was created by: